HiGregory/datagovs/README.md

 # DataGovs
-A public sector collaborative initiative in Miami-Dade County with the goal of organizing around efforts for data governance, data sharing and encouraging best practices across departments to serve residents.

-This is an intiative proposed by [Gregory Johnson](https://www.HiGregory.com/) and started with local municapal leaders of technology such as the City of Miami, City of Coral Gables and Miami-Dade County.
-As technology grows a growing problem is data governance.
-Cities need to colloborate to share best practices, data and other forms of information to better serve residents.

-# Road Map
-- November (Intital Meeting)
-- January (Kickoff)
-- To be decided
+## Purpose
+Data Govs is a public-private collaborative network in South Florida that brings City and County employees, inspiring them by sharing best practices of data/tech projects in a positively supportive enviornments.

+Events will occur monthly, iteratively improving to meet the needs of the community.
+We will aim to have an audience to represent internal government with topics that focus on a centered theme of data governance through data sharing and more.

+This is an intiative proposed by [Gregory Johnson](https://www.HiGregory.com/) of Microsoft TechSpark and Lucas Hernandez, Director of Civic Engagement of the program.

+## Agenda

+-  Arrival / Introduction
+-  Discuss Theme or Deliver Presentation
+-  Determine next objectives or tasks

+## Timeline

+Nove 2019 | 11.5.19 - First Meeting at City of Gables (Police Department)
+Jan 2020 | Schedule next meeting (TBD)

 # Work in progress
 - Organizing a formal way for this public sector colloborative effort to be shown to the community.